-Beers, Brews, and Park City Bars; How to Get a Buzz in Utah
+Beers, Brews, and Park City Bars: Where to Get a Buzz in Utah

-Home to “three-two” beer and state-run liquor stores, Utah has one of the most unique drinking scenes in the country.
-But despite the seemingly-stringent rules, there is a wide array of local bars, breweries, and distilleries that call this state home.
+Utah has historically had one of the most unique drinking scenes in the country.
+Up until November 2019, the beers found on tap or at the grocery store were all legally 3.2% alcohol by weight.
+When the 86-year-old law changed, bars, restaurants, and grocery and convenient stores were officially allowed to offer beers with 4% alcohol by weight or 5% ABV.
+(Beer with higher alcohol contents can be found at state liquor stores.)
+Despite the seemingly-stringent rules, there is a wide array of local bars, breweries, and distilleries that call this state home.
 So, while you’re visiting be sure to check out the Park City bar scene to see what it’s all about.
-Just keep in mind these local tips:
+Just keep these local tips in mind:

 — On-Main Street —